How to be More Productive in 2024

 Organize your distraction-free space

-Finding a distraction-free space, may it be to perform your work-related tasks or work on a personal project, is paramount if you want to fully optimize your time.
+Create a comfortable workspace, may it be to perform your work-related tasks or work on a personal project, is paramount if you want to fully optimize your time.
 Therefore, pick a quiet corner in the office, use noise-canceling headphones, or simply work in a library to get things done more efficiently.

 Ultimately, the idea is to find a space that works for you and monitor your time to assess your productivity and see what you can do to improve it.
 Using apps like Timing can also help you track your time and adjust your routine and approach if necessary.